carrbs/jobcoin-boilerplate/golang/README.md

 # Golang Jobcoin Mixer Implemention

 ## Overview of this document
 This project is a working implementation of a Jobcoin mixer.
 It is not complete, does not include tests and does not exemplify what the final best version is.
-But, it works pretty well, and I had a bunch of fun making it!
+But, it works pretty well, covers the base cases, and I had a bunch of fun making it!

-I have left some "`TODO:...`" comments in the code intentionally to point out areas that I would revisit given more time.
-The remainder of the document outlines what I have added to the boilerplate in order to meet the minimum requirements.
-Finally, I have some instructions for how you can run this program locally, on a mac.
+- I have left some "`TODO:...`" comments in the code intentionally to point out areas that I would revisit given more time.
+- aThe remainder of the document outlines what I have added to the boilerplate in order to meet the minimum requirements.
+- There is a breif section on usage, with instructions for how you can run this program locally, (on a mac).
+- Finally a brief discussion on what I'd change given more time.

 ## Poller
 The poller package holds code to create and manage a polling service which "pings" the jobcoin server for positive balances in Deposit Addresses that are generated and maintained by this Jobcoin Mixer.
 New Deposit Addresses can be added dynamically, and if a positive balance on a Deposit Address is found on the Jobcoin network... _things will happen..._: